HabitatMap/HabitatMap/pages/index.md

   "@id": "{{ site.url }}/#product",
   "name": "AirBeam Air Quality Monitor", "alternateName": ["AirBeam3", "AirBeam Sensor", "Portable Air Quality Monitor"], "description": "A portable and easy to use air quality monitor that lets you see the pollution around you in real time.
-Measure air quality in your neighborhood, at your kid's school, or on your daily run.", "category": "Environmental Monitoring Equipment", "productID": "airbeam-3",
+Measure air quality in your neighborhood, at your kid's school, or on your daily run.
+Ships worldwide from Brooklyn, NY.
+All transactions in USD.", "category": "Environmental Monitoring Equipment", "productID": "airbeam-3",
+  "areaServed": {
+    "@type": "AdministrativeArea",
+    "name": "Worldwide"
+  },
   "brand": {
     "@type": "Brand",
     "@id": "{{ site.url }}/#organization",